 Defending Your Website

 Following Google’s quality guidelines is not enough… you also have to watch out for Negative SEO.
-In this post I’ll explain what it is and what you need to do in order to protect your website.
+In this post I’ll explain what it is and what you need to do in order to protect your website and make sure you have a healthy link profile.

 Why Negative SEO is so Evil